marco262/my_wiki/data/onednd/subclass/trickery-domain.md

 You can use your Channel Divinity to create an illusory duplicate of yourself.

 As a Bonus Action, you can expend one use of your Channel Divinity to teleport up to 30 feet to an unoccupied space you can see, and you create a perfect visual illusion of yourself in the space you left.
-The illusion lasts for 1 minute, but it ends early if you have the Incapacitated condition or dismiss it as a Bonus Action.
+The illusion lasts for 1 minute, but it ends early if you have the [[glossary:Incapacitated]] condition or dismiss it as a Bonus Action.

 While the illusion persists, you gain the following benefits: